Shubhangidharmik/Real-time-face-detection-/README.md

-# Real-time-face-detection-
+# Real-time-face-detection
 Real time face detection

-A Convolutional Neural Network based Tensorflow implementation on facial expression recognition (FER2013 dataset) and achieving 72% accuracy
+A Convolutional Neural Network based Tensorflow implementation on facial expression recognition (FER2013 dataset) and achieving 72% accuracy.

 In this Model 'Convolutional Neural Network' is used for Real time face emotion recognition through webcam so based on that, a streamlit app is created which is deployed on Google cloud platform.